gmail spamemail blockinginbox cleanup

 • Use temporary emails for one-time signups

-• Read privacy policies before providing your email
+• Read privacy policies before handing over your address

 • Avoid email harvesting sites like public directories